frontenddogma/web-development-glossary/manuscript/b.md

 : An error, flaw, or fault in a computer program or system that causes it to produce an incorrect or unexpected result, or to behave in unintended ways.
 Most bugs arise from mistakes and errors made in either a program’s source code or its design.&nbsp;[†](#w-bug)

 Bug tracking system
 : A software application that keeps track of reported software bugs in software development projects.
 It may be regarded as a type of issue tracking system.
-Many bug tracking systems allow end-users to enter bug reports directly.
+Many bug tracking systems allow end users to enter bug reports directly.
 Other systems are used only internally in a company or organization doing software development.
 Typically bug tracking systems are integrated with other project management software.
 A bug tracking system is usually a necessary component of a professional software development infrastructure.&nbsp;[†](#w-bug-tracking-system)

 Bugfix
 : → Patch